Pocket Pomeranians or Teacup Pomeranians are tiny little tots that never leave puppyhood – hence their appeal.

 Pomeranians are little balls of fluff so of course, they aren’t hypoallergenic.
 These dogs shed less than you would imagine, though.

 Male dogs, in particular, keep most of their coats even through the winter months.
-It’s the females that will truly blow their coats out for summer, winter, after having puppies, and when they are in season.
+It’s the females that will truly blow their coats out for summer, and winter, after having puppies, and when they are in season.

 Because they seldom have the chance to wear down their nails, you will have to clip them once in a while.
 If the thought of slipping their paws into a clipper freaks you out, you can use a nail file instead.

 Dental hygiene is also extremely important.
-The bacteria build up in their oral cavities or plaque could contribute to an early death.
+The bacteria build up in their oral cavities or plaque could contribute to early death.

-Feeding / Miniature Pomeranians Food Consumption
+Miniature Pomeranians Food Consumption

 You want to get a high-quality kibble that’s suitable for small breed dogs and feed them twice a day.
 Kibble comes more highly recommended because they are prone to dental problems.